university-of-york/homepage-deploy/readme.md

 From your local clone of the repository, run:
 `npm install`.
 * __Populate login details__
 In the root of the repository, create a file called .ftppass, paste in the code below and replace the username and password values.
+If you do not know them, please ask someone from the Digital team.

     {
       "key1": {
         "username": "USERNAME",
         "password": "PASSWORD"
+      },
+      "static": {
+        "username": "USRNAME",
+        "password": "PASSWORD"
+      },
+      "contentful": {
+        "spaceId":"SPACEID",
+        "accessToken":"ACCESSTOKEN"
       }
     }

 ##Day-to-day usage
 ### Step 1: Make your changes in the CMS and wait for them to publish